bardimnik/ultimate-ubuntu-tutorial/README.md

 ![Ubuntu on Thinkpad](https://github.com/systematicat/ultimate-ubuntu-tutorial/raw/master/resources/thinkpad.png)

 This guide is evidence-based and has proof for each of settings mentioned in it.
 Also with small changes you can use this guide for almost any laptop.
-But be careful because you can ruin everything at any step.
+But, as always in Linux, be careful because you can ruin everything at any step.

 ## [Read now](http://github.com)